criticalmash/assemble-navigation/README.md

 This example implements Foundation to create the navigation, but using using another front-end framework would be just as simple.

 > Note: this example doesn't include any means of sorting links.
 Future versions of Assemble-Navigation will include some means of specifying an order.
 Also the upcoming template helper package will contain some functionality to help sort menu items.

+### Sorting And Ordering Menu items
+Currently, the only ordering Navigation does is to make sure that index pages are at the front/top of any items array.
+In your templates, you can use helpers to sort items before looping over them.
+See [Navigation-Helpers](https://github.com/criticalmash/navigation-helpers) and [Handlebars-Helpers](https://github.com/assemble/handlebars-helpers) for some useful template helpers.

+Any value exposed by a MenuItem can be used for sorting or filtering, an especially useful method is to add a sorting field to the frontmatter of pages that you want to sort.

+The next version of Assemble-Navigation will have a means to order menu items inside the config object used when declaring a Navigation instance.
+See the [Issue Queue](https://github.com/criticalmash/assemble-navigation/issues) for this and other enhancements.

 ## Release History
 ### v0.3.0